 - Failing to report a change in their circumstances, e.g. where someone starts work or has a partner who works moving into their home.

-If you have any information about someone who is claiming Council Tax Support to which they may not be entitled to you can report your suspicions to us by telephoning the Benefits Fraud Hotline on 01629 761330 or by speaking to someone in the Benefits Section on 01629 761188.
+If you have any information about someone who is claiming Council Tax Support to which they may not be entitled to you can report your suspicions to us by speaking to someone in the Benefits Section on 01629 761188.
 Please note that you do not have to give your name and that all information provided will be treated sensitively and held securely in accordance with data protection requirements.

 Reporting council tax support fraud helps Derbyshire Dales District Council save money which can be used to provide essential services within our community.